Archangel Developer Guide

 - Easy to implement, gives a less stringent check for

-objects which are not duplicates yet have the samePatient
+Appointmentobjects which are not duplicates yet have the samePatientand/orpatientIndexduring command execution.

 - Easy to implement, gives a less stringent check for